dmtry/ifdmp-dn/README.md

 - **Explore Map** Google maps page with option to enter city name with autocomplete option.
 After selected city is populated on map user can select desired locations from the drop down list.

 - **Around Me** Default google maps page with option to use geolocation if users accepts.
 Map will show default locations on map to explore.
-Allowing to open navigation in native app if used on handheld device.
+Allowing map drag using street view and opening navigation in native app if used on handheld device.

 ## Technologies Used